tracykteal/sql-gapminder/sql.md

 Dataset Description
 -------------------

-The dataset for this lesson is cleaned Gapminder data from Jenny Bryant https://github.com/jennybc/gapminder
+The dataset for this lesson is cleaned Gapminder data from Jennifer Bryan https://github.com/jennybc/gapminder